qiskit-community/adapt-aqc/docs/running_options_explained.md

 **What problem it aims to solve:** \
 The goal of approximate quantum compiling (AQC) is to produce a circuit that approximately prepares a target state **with less depth** than the original circuit.
-The aim of this heuristic is to make ISL depth-aware, so that e.g., the same pairs of qubits are not repeatedly picked if they are only marginally higher entanglement than other pairs that haven't been used.
+The aim of this heuristic is to make ADAPT-AQC depth-aware, so that e.g., the same pairs of qubits are not repeatedly picked if they are only marginally higher entanglement than other pairs that haven't been used.
 Ultimately, compiling with a larger exponent produces shallower solutions, at the cost of longer compiling times.